brycewray/eleventy_bundler/src/posts/2020/03/welcome-sweet-little-early-bird.md

 I [told](/posts/2019/09/now-im-sixty-four) you back in September that we were awaiting our first grandchild; then, in November, I [noted](/posts/2019/11/mixed-nuts-2019-11) that we'd learned she'd be a granddaughter, arriving in April.

 Granddaughter?
 Check.
 But arriving in April?
-Well&nbsp;.&nbsp;&nbsp;.
+Well&nbsp;.&nbsp;.&nbsp;.

 This past Saturday morning, March 7, I ran a quick errand and, planning to have a restful weekend from there, started to write what was to have been the next post here.
 Suddenly, I heard my wife's distressed voice from down the hall, telling me that our daughter was texting to say that her "water" had "broken" and she was already at the hospital.